 “The problems encountered during the fire door installation works came about as a result of lack of knowledge amongst almost everybody involved in the project”.

-The housing provider recognised the necessity to replace flat entrance doors with new fire resisting doors and a survey at the properties was carried out.
-An order was placed with a well known builders merchant and the maintenance contractors replaced the existing doors using the materials supplied from this one source.
+The housing provider recognised the necessity to replace flat entrance doors with new fire-resisting doors and a survey of the properties was carried out.
+An order was placed with a well-known builders merchant and the maintenance contractors replaced the existing doors using the materials supplied by this one source.
 This is how the project went:

 1) It was decided to replace just the door leaf and door hardware rather than the complete fire door assembly.
 The decision was taken to retain the existing door frames.